SUNTEK-DEV/Serial-Port-Assistant/README_EN.md

 6. **Close Serial Port**
    - After debugging is complete, click the "Close Serial Port" button
    - Disconnect the serial port connection

+### Using LED Color Controller

+1. **Enter Color Controller**
+   - Click the **"LED Color Controller"** button on the main interface

+2. **Connect Serial Port**
+   - Select `/dev/ttyS5` port
+   - Click "Open" button to open the serial port

+3. **Set Target Color**
+   - Enter hex color value in "Target Color" input field (e.g., `3A57DF`)
+   - Click "Apply" - the interface background changes to the target color
+   - Now you can visually compare the target color with the actual LED color

+4. **Adjust LED Color**
+   - Method 1: Drag HSB sliders to adjust hue, saturation, brightness
+   - Method 2: Drag R/G/B sliders for precise channel adjustment
+   - Method 3: Click quick color buttons for preset colors
+   - Colors are automatically sent to the LED strip in real-time

+5. **Compare Color Difference**
+   - Observe the two color swatches in "Color Comparison" area
+   - Check the difference value below to judge matching degree
+   - When difference is 0, LED color perfectly matches the target

+6. **Send Color to LED**
+   - Adjusted colors are automatically sent (100ms debounce)
+   - Or click "Send to LED" button to manually send
+   - HEX Command area displays the current hex command being sent

 ### Connecting to Barcode Scanner (ttyS11)